The Year 5 Team

-Students will participate in Writer’s Workshop, implementing the ‘Writing Process’ and the 6+1 Traits of Writing.
+In Writing, students will continue to participate in Writer’s Workshop, implementing the ‘Writing Process’ and the 6+1 Traits of Writing.
 Year 5 students will generate ‘seeds’ or ideas they can use to inspire their drafts.
-The focus this term will be on grammar and punctuation.
+The focus this term will be on revising grammar and punctuation.
 Students will examine how to punctuate their writing to make meaning.
-Additionally, there will be a focus on presentation.
-Students will creatively publish their writing to engage their audience.
+Additionally, they will look to develop more complex ideas and work to organise their ideas for their chosen purpose.

 In Reading, students will strengthen their comprehension skills by summarising and synthesising a variety of texts.
 They will critically analyse different texts to determine their reliability and examine why we need a variety of sources to make an informed opinion.
 Additionally, we will examine word origins, base words, affixes, and spelling patterns in word study.
 Literature circles will continue to foster engagement and discussions about reading.

 In Numeracy this term, students will be covering a range of topics beginning with Data Representation – collecting and organising data, creating graphs/charts and interpreting data by making observations.
 Following that, Grade 5 will move onto Geometric Reasoning – learning about angles, transformations and translations.
 We will conclude the year in Numeracy with open-ended investigations to practise coding and problem-solving tasks.

 In Inquiry, students will continue learning about Business and Economics.
 Over the course of the unit, students will need to create a business plan and budget for their dream business.
 They will create a prototype of their products and pitch their designs in a ‘dragon’s den/shark tank’-inspired presentation.
 We are also looking to work with local businesses to learn more about the needs and wants of consumers in North Melbourne.
 If you are a business owner who would like to help out, we’d love your insights.